-Born in 1980 in Taipei, Taiwan.
-Huei Chiang received her first piano lessons at the age of four, and a year later began studying the violin.
+Born in Taipei, Taiwan, Huei Chiang received her first piano lessons at the age of four, and a year later began studying the violin.
 She attended specialist music schools and won piano and violin prizes in Taipei’s Competitions.

 Following her graduation from the Affiliated Junior High School of the National Taiwan University in 1996, she moved to Austria in order to continue her studies with Maestro Ruggiero Ricci and his assistant Chris Nicholls at the University Mozarteum Salzburg.
 She attended masterclasses with Viktor Pikaizen and Mauricio Fuchs, studied chamber music with the Hagen Quartet and performed as a member of the Leopold Mozart Orchester in Austria and in Germany.